Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-script-modeling-rest-api/docs/ModelsApi.md

 ### HTTP request headers

  - **Content-Type**: multipart/form-data
- - **Accept**: application/hal+json, application/json
+ - **Accept**: application/json, application/hal+json

 <a name="putProjectModelRelationshipUsingPUT"></a>
 # **putProjectModelRelationshipUsingPUT**
-> EntryResponseContentModel putProjectModelRelationshipUsingPUT(modelId, projectId, force, scope)
+> EntryResponseContentOfModel putProjectModelRelationshipUsingPUT(projectId, modelId, scope, force)

 Add or update the relationship between an existing model, and the project